sellpoint/recruiting-knob-ui/README.md

 # 🎛️ recruiting-knob-ui

-programming challenge around custom ui elements snabby, and SVG.
+A programming challenge focused on custom ui elements built with snabby and SVG.

 ## Description